tobydunn3/Thesis/README.md

 # Thesis

-This is my thesis git repo.
+This is my thesis git repo about soils.